kos0ng/ctf-writeups/solver/IJCTF2021/README.md

 - This chall is about playing with ptrace
 - Int 3 called to trigger ptrace
 - Executed instruction ( in function 0x8049248 ) is based on that value filled before ptrace called ( eax - function 0x804948F ) , also with another value such as input per byte that passed to instruction in function 0x804948F
-- So determine order of instructions and what it measn by analyze function 0x8049248 and 0x804948F
+- So determine order of instructions and what it means by analyze function 0x8049248 and 0x804948F
 - Final solver : [solver_family.py](IJCTF2021/solver_family.py)
 ## Time - 988 pts
 - Find comparison value in function 0x140B